How to Make Folded Paper Star Ornaments — Easy Step-by-Step Guide

 4. 4

 Unfold the triangle.
-Fold it in half diagonally again, the other way.
-Crease well and unfold.
+Now, fold the square in half diagonally again, this time connecting the other two opposite corners.
+Crease this fold well and then unfold the paper.

 Step 4: Unfold the triangle.
-Fold it in half diagonally again, the other way.
-Crease wel
+Now, fold the square in half diagonally again, this time co

 5. 5

-You should now have two diagonal creases forming an 'X' on your square.
+You should now have two diagonal creases forming a distinct 'X' shape across your square.
+These creases are crucial for guiding the next folding steps.

 6. 6